shubhamkr21/Detecting-General-Word-in-a-Word-Pair/README.md

 # Detecting-General-Word-in-a-Word-Pair

-Link to download Dataset : https://drive.google.com/open?id=1s9e10VkZUFAdIgV3J-yf94_pEs2og27F
+Link to download Dataset <br /> : https://drive.google.com/open?id=1s9e10VkZUFAdIgV3J-yf94_pEs2og27F

 Input file is in Dataset directory (output.txt).
 This file contains a Word-Pair in every line in which first word is always general word.